ilkrklc/divisor/README.md

 ### note: ES Modules usage

-In order to gain the TypeScript typings (for intellisense / autocomplete) while using ES Module imports with `import` use the following approach:
+To gain the TypeScript typings (for intellisense / autocomplete) while using ES Module imports with import, use the following approach:

 ```js
 import divisor from 'divisor';